Campaign ROI analysis: how to prove your marketing efforts

 Was the campaign successful?

-At the end of every campaign, you should be able to summarize the payoff like this:
+At the end of every campaign, you should be able to summarize the payoff clearly:

 Numbers like these are what leadership cares about.

-And as a marketer it will also help you justify walking away from a poor-performing initiative sooner, rather than later.
+This data also helps you justify walking away from a poor-performing initiative sooner rather than later.

 Clean the data before you celebrate